Mimi's Organic Eats » Recipes » Cookies

 - In a separate bowl, whisk together the flour, sea salt, and vanilla bean.
 Add the flour mixture and the coconut to the butter mixture, and mix on low until combined into a dough.

-- Using a .3-ounce cookie scoop (about the size of 1 tablespoon), scoop dough onto the prepared cookie sheets.
+- Using a .3-ounce cookie scoop (about the size of 1 tablespoon), scoop dough onto each prepared baking sheet.
 Space the balls about 1 inch apart.
 Flatten each ball slightly.

 - Bake for 16 minutes, or until the cookies are lightly browned.
 Let cool completely on the cookie sheets.